rogerchenfz/rogerchenfz.github.io/README.md

 ## Projects

 [XMU Helper](https://github.com/rogerchenfz/XMU-Helper): A project to help students of XMU in many aspects, especially in study.
-It contains plenty of files and learning materials.
-Nearly all the files and materials are in Chinese.
+It contains plenty of files, learning materials and useful links.
+Nearly all the materials are in Chinese.

 [WISER CLUB 2019-2020 Final](https://github.com/rogerchenfz/WISER-CLUB): A comprehensive data science project for the Final of WISERCLUB 2019-2020, which is mainly about business analytics and data mining of a new retail specialty coffee operator.